 An applied science degree in Agriculture gives you the skills and knowledge to go directly to work after graduation whether you want to start your own business, go back to your home operation, or work in another field within the ag industry.
 Sheridan College puts a high priority on course work and internships that provide hands-on experience so you are ready to puts those skills to use immediately.
 Our faculty have years of experience in their fields and are passionate about connecting students with local businesses and internships.

 Earning an Associates of Applied Science degree in Agriculture will prepare you to start your career in agriculture.
-As a student, you will take foundational classes across all agriculture disciplines then you tailor your course of study to your interests and career goals.
+As a student, you will take foundational classes across all agriculture disciplines then tailor your course of study to your interests and career goals.

 This Agriculture degree options allow students join the workforce following graduation or transfer to four-year universities to pursue four-year degrees.